The Best Flat-Fee Real Estate Brokers + Agents in 2023

 Whatever brand you choose, check to make sure you’re getting the best possible savings at your home’s price point.
 To do this you’ll need to calculate your effective commission rate — your listing fee represented as a percentage of your home's sale price — and compare the flat fee to the percentage-based listing fee you could get elsewhere.

-For example, if you pay a $5,000 flat fee to your realtor, your effective rate at different sale prices looks like this:
+For example, if you pay a $5,000 flat rate to your realtor, your effective rate at different sale prices looks like this:

 You can calculate your own effective rate by entering your desired sale price and a hypothetical flat fee below: